Ross-mc/bjss-store/backend/readme.md

 # BJSS Store

 Academy 2021 TODO
-- Implement account and order sql, indexes
-- SQL file, try chrome SQL plugin
-- Consider serving frontend on /
+- Consider serving frontend on / or moving to a different repo

 This is a Javascript backend using Node.JS to run the Javascript and a framework called Express to help implement the APIs.

 # Getting started
-Assumes you are running on WSL2/Ubuntu 20 (Windows) or Mac with Visual Studio Code and `apt-get install node`
+Assumes you are running on
+* WSL2/Ubuntu 20 (Windows).
+If you want file watching to work setup the repo in Ubuntu /home
+* Visual Studio Code
+* node  `apt-get install node`

 ```
 cd backend